 If you're not sure what matters to them, it's helpful to create some buyer personas to define your target audience and make sure you're speaking directly to them.

 The more help you give people when they visit your site, the better the impression you're going to make.
 That correlates directly to your overall success, and creates happy customers who will want to come back for more.

 Would you like to increase your inbound marketing efforts?
 We can help!

 This one's a little more challenging - because it's all on you.
-If you can blog well and provide value 5 times a week, then go ahead and do that.
-If you can only manage a good blog twice a month, then aim for schedule.
+If you can blog well and provide value five times a week, then go ahead and do that.
+If you can only manage a good blog twice a month, then aim for that schedule.
 You don't want to blog to meet an arbitrary quota - a few good posts are better than a lot of bad ones.

 However, you should keep in mind that search engines like Google generally value new content.
 If you're trying to use blogging as part of a marketing strategy, you'll want to set (and keep) some kind of regular schedule.

 There are tactics to help keep the pace you set for your blogs without putting the full burden on one person.
 Try hiring freelance writers, encouraging employees to write a blog on their niche expertise, or outsourcing some/or all of your marketing efforts.

 As the last of our tips for blogging in 2019, it's best to aim for a mix of evergreen (always useful) and current (time-sensitive) blogs.